Arkansas man accused of beating officer with US flagpole

 No attorney was listed for Stager in court records.

 Stager is the second Arkansas resident to be arrested and charged with participating in the Jan.
 6 attack of the Capitol by pro-Trump loyalists that left five people dead, including a police officer.
-A detention hearing is scheduled for Friday in federal court in Little Rock for Richard Barnett, 60, of Gravette, Arkansas, who remains in federal custody after his arrest on charges that included unlawfully entry to a restricted area with a lethal weapon - in this case, a stun gun.
+A detention hearing is scheduled for Friday in federal court in Little Rock for Richard Barnett, 60, of Gravette, Arkansas, who remains in federal custody after his arrest on charges that included unlawful entry to a restricted area with a lethal weapon - in this case, a stun gun.

 The FBI identified Barnett as a rioter photographed sitting in House Speaker Nancy Pelosi’s office chair during the Capitol insurrection.
 He surrendered to federal agents on Jan.
 8.